Ms. Kaci Nowadley

 Mr. John Dellellis

 John DeLellis teaches engineering/technology education and a computer science class at Williamsville East High School.
-Mr. DeLellis teachers AP Computer Science Principals, Energy/aerospace, Automotive systems, and Introduction to woodworking.
+Mr. DeLellis teaches AP Computer Science Principals, Energy/aerospace, Automotive systems, and Introduction to woodworking.
 He is interested in incorporating devices like the raspberry pi into his technology classes.
 Students from his technology classes participate in the CS4HS showcase as well as the programming competition at St. Bonaventure.

 Ms. Mary Ziewers